bejoysat/amateurradio/digital/README.md

 ### Channels

-Channels are grouped in the range: Digital Channels for HS (1-99), Digitl simplex channels (100-199), Analog/Digital repeater channels (200-299), Allstar HS channels (300-399), Satellite frequencies (400-499).
+Channels are grouped in the range: Digital Channels for HS (1-99), Digital simplex channels (100-199), Analog/Digital repeater channels (200-299), Allstar HS channels (300-399), Satellite frequencies (400-499).
 You may find more channels than required here, but only the ones included in Zones are displayed in the radio.

 ### Zones